Mortgage Jargon Buster

 This is the financial term for the ratio between the amount of deposit that you can provide compared with the amount of money that you need to borrow in order to purchase a property.
 For example, if you have a 15% deposit, your LTV will be 85%.

 That is us!
 A mortgage broker is an intermediary between you and the mortgage lender.
-The broker will compare all of the mortgage deals currently available to find you the very best deal and will approach the lender on your behalf.
+The broker will compare a range of mortgage deals currently available to find you suitable options and will approach the lender on your behalf.
 This saves you time, effort and potentially thousands of pounds.

 Mortgage in Principle